Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 In the case of a DLL, a few things have to be tweaked for the self-deletion tactic to succeed.
 For the purposes of demonstration rundll32.exe will be used to run the DLL format shellcode runner.

 The original POC calls GetModuleFileNameW() in order to get the full path of the currently running process.
-This works just fine in a .exe implementation, but in a DLL where another process is loading and running the DLL (rundll32.exe in this instance), the original code returns the path to rundll32.exe (or whatever application was used to sideload our malicious DLL) whch we certainly do not want to delete.
+This works just fine in a .exe implementation, but in a DLL where another process is loading and running the DLL (rundll32.exe in this instance), the original code returns the path to rundll32.exe (or whatever application was used to sideload our malicious DLL) which we certainly do not want to delete.
 In order to get the path of the actual DLL, the POC code will be modified to call GetModuleHandleEx(), passing it the memory address of a function within the DLL.
 This API will return a handle to the DLL, which can then be passed to GetModuleFileName() as in the original in order to retrieve the full path of the DLL for use in the rest of the code.
 Example code is shown below:

 ![image](https://user-images.githubusercontent.com/91164728/164996799-c6fe6637-c0a8-4fae-bbf5-5c30369ed5ea.png)